 Measuring Your Hat Size

-To find your general Hat Size using a flexible tape, measure your head circumference in CM above the ears, approximately 1 inch above your eyebrows and about ½ inch to 1 inch above the ears (as hat brim should not touch your ears).
+To find your general Hat Size using a flexible tape, measure your head circumference above the ears, approximately 1 inch above your eyebrows and about ½ inch to 1 inch above the ears (as hat brim should not touch your ears).
 Note: The UK and US have traditionally used Imperial Sizes (measured in 1⁄8 increments) that are are out of phase by one unit with each other.
-To prevent confusion please always use CM to measure your size.
+To reduce confusion please always use CM to measure your size.

 |52||20 & 1⁄2||6 & 3⁄8||6 & 1⁄2||59||23 & 1⁄4||7 & 1⁄4||7 & 3⁄8|